fatemehN/ReproducibilityStudy/exp2/README.md

 ### Step 5: Replace the SPARK algorithm with new updates to attack TransT

-Copy and paste the Python files in 'TMLR_supp/code/exp2/SPARK/*.py' to the 'TransT/pysot/attacker/' folder.
-Also, copy and past the python files is 'TMLR_supp/exp2/trackers/*.py' to the 'TransT/pysot_toolkit/trackers/' directory.
+Copy and paste the Python files in 'ReproducibilityStudy/code/exp2/SPARK/*.py' to the 'TransT/pysot/attacker/' folder.
+Also, copy and paste the python files 'ReproducibilityStudy/exp2/trackers/*.py' to the 'TransT/pysot_toolkit/trackers/' directory.

 ### Step 6: Modify the paths

-Copy and paste the 'TMLR_supp/exp2/run/*.py' to the 'TransT/pysot_toolkit/'.
+Copy and paste the 'ReproducibilityStudy/exp2/run/*.py' to the 'TransT/pysot_toolkit/'.
 Update the UAV123 dataset and model path in both files.

 ### Step 7: Run the experiment

 - For the SPARK experiment:

 a.
-Copy and paste the 'TMLR_supp/exp2/anchor_target.py' to the 'TransT/pysot/datasets/' directory.
+Copy and paste the 'ReproducibilityStudy/exp2/anchor_target.py' to the 'TransT/pysot/datasets/' directory.

 b.
 The perturbation level name is 'inta'.
 By changing the 'inta' in 'TransT/pysot/attacker/attacker_builder.py', you can apply the SPARK method with the different perturbation levels.